hphelion/documentation/moonshot/prepare.faqs.md

 <p style="font-size: small;"> <a href="/cloudos/prepare/supportmatrix/">&#9664; PREV | <a href="/cloudos/prepare/">&#9650; UP</a> | <a href="/cloudos/prepare/videos/">NEXT &#9654;</a> </p>

-# HP Cloud OS FAQs
+# HP Cloud OS for Moonshot FAQs

 Welcome!
 You've got questions, we have the answers.